uoenoplab/xo/ceph/README.md

 ```
 You can use the list created in step 8 to create your desired object list.

-11. Run `xo-server` with migration enabled (refer to the documentation in its repo) and that it is ready, on all front and backend servers.
+11. Run `xo-server` with migration enabled (refer to the documentation in its repo), on all the frontend (gateway host) and backend servers (OSD hosts).
+Before executing the `./xo-server.out ...` command, ensure the NIC configuration is done according to the documentation.

 12. Set the object request list with `export s3_objects_input_file=(path)`.
 13. Run wrk against the frontend server, for example: